Famedly/owning-ref-rs/README.md

 owning-ref-rs
 ==============

+This is a fork integrating the upstream MR #68 which adds async support.

 A library for creating references that carry their owner with them.

 This can sometimes be useful because Rust borrowing rules normally prevent